EU Sustainable Finance Disclosure Regulation

 New Business & Ethics Committee

 In 2014, Magnetar Capital established the New Business & Ethics Committee (“NBE”) composed of senior leaders across Magnetar.
-The NBE has overall responsibility for Magnetar Capital’s ESG policy and its implementation, including revision of the policy from time to time as circumstances warrant.
+The NBE has overall responsibility for Magnetar’s ESG policy and its implementation, including revision of the policy from time to time as circumstances warrant.

 The NBE is responsible for screening new investment strategies or types, as well as major new initiatives, with respect to, among others, regulatory, operational and reputational, as well as related economic risks that should be brought to the attention of the Executive Committee.
 The NBE will also assure that ESG factors are properly considered in its reviews, and that any identified issues are brought to the attention of the Executive Committee where warranted.
 However, the NBE will not generally review individual trades for potential ESG issues.
 Its review is limited to those individual trades that otherwise meet the criteria for review by the NBE, including but not limited to that the trade is a novel trade that represents activity in a new jurisdiction or is directly consumer facing.
-Investment activity not considered by the NBE will be evaluated by the relevant investment team at the Pillar level in accordance with the Pillar-specific ESG policies.
+Investment activity not considered by the NBE will be evaluated by the relevant investment team at the core strategy level in accordance with respect to such core strategy’s specific ESG policies.

-The NBE will conduct periodic reviews to verify that the investment Pillars have undertaken to incorporate sustainability risks in their investment processes and that the processes are functioning as designed in this respect.
+The NBE will conduct periodic reviews to verify that each core investment strategy has undertaken to incorporate sustainability risks in their investment processes and that the processes are functioning as designed in this respect.

 Consistency of remuneration policies